intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/operator_register.md

-# Add a customized operator and register to engine executor
+# Add and register a customized operator to engine executor
-It's very easy to add a customized operator and register to engine executor.
-Three steps are only needed to register a customized operator: 1.
-Add *.h of customized operator to executor/include/operators; 2.
-Add *.cpp of customized operator to executor/src/operators; 3.
-Add path of *.cpp to CMakeLists.txt for compiling.
-Let's register Gelu operator to engine executor as an example.
+It only takes two steps for developers to register a customized operator:

+1. Add *.h of the customized operator to executor/include/operators;
+2. Add *.cpp of the customized operator to executor/src/operators;

+Let's register a Gelu operator to engine executor as an example.

-## 1. Add *.h of customized operator to executor/include/operators
+## 1. Add *.h of the customized operator to executor/include/operators
-The *.h is the file to define member variables and functions.
-Class GeluOperator inherits from class Operator.
-GeluOperator has basic constructor, destructor, Reshape function and Forward function.
-And it also has some member variables used inside the class.
-The examples use oneDNN API, so we define some variables for onednn primitives.
+The *.h is a file to define member variables and functions.
+The GeluOperator class inherits from the Operator base class.
+The GeluOperator has a basic constructor, destructor, Reshape function and Forward function, and it also has some member variables used inside the class.

+The example uses oneDNN API, so we define some variables for onednn primitives.
 The details about oneDNN can refer the following link https://oneapi-src.github.io/oneDNN/index.html.
 ```cpp
 class GeluOperator : public Operator {
  public: